doxout/recluster/README.md

 Maximum respawn time (reached via exponential backoff).
 Set to 0 or undefined to disable exponential backoff.

+### opt.readyWhen

+Use 'listening' for servers (e.g. for express/connect http servers) and 'started' for workers that are immediately ready. (e.g. queue workers)

+When set to 'listening' (default), new workers will start replacing old ones when they are finished listening on a port.

 # cluster

 The returned object has the following methods: